Tattoo Equipment Evolution Part 3 featured image highlighting Liner Tattoo Needle Configurations – REBEL

 You can study the theoretical liner tattoo needle variations bellow:

-Theoretical round liner tattoo needle chart showing contact span overlap by gauges and configuration
+Theoretical round liner needle configurations — contact span overlap by gauge and configuration, metric system mm, 1RL to 18RL

 Note: Matching color fields indicate overlapping needle configurations, showing the manufacturing possibilities of different gauges to create the same contact span.